|Title:||Head Strength & Conditioning Coach|

 Angela Dendas was named the Lewis & Clark's first ever head strength & conditioning coach on July 1, 2013.
 Dendas came to the Pioneers after serving as the Assistant Strength & Conditioning Coach at Humboldt State University (Calif.).
 With the addition of Dendas, the Pioneers now have a dedicated individual serving as a resource and instructor to student-athletes and coaches in the realm of strength and conditioning.
 She helps with injury prevention, rehab and proper training techniques for athletic success.

 Dendas is a graduate of the 2018 NCAA Women Coaches Academy class No. 45 that was held in Denver, Colo. in June.
 The NCAA Women Coaches Academy, hosted in partnership between the Alliance of Women Coaches and the NCAA, is a four-day educational training available to NCAA coaches of all experience levels and is designed for women coaches who are ready to increase their individual effectiveness by learning advanced skills and strategies that directly affect their personal and team success.
-In September 2018, Dendas was announced as a member of the WeCOACH Coaches Council, which is a selected group of individual who help the organization strategically serve women coaches from all sports and levels.
+In Sept.
+2018, Dendas was announced as a member of the WeCOACH Coaches Council, which is a selected group of individual who help the organization strategically serve women coaches from all sports and levels.
 She is the first strength and conditioning coach on the council.
+In Aug.
+2019, Dendas was announced as a member of the council for the second straight year.

 At the 2018 Excellence in Lewis & Clark's Year of Sports awards (ELCYS), Dendas was named the Coach of the Year.